 The Western Program Alliance (WPA) is a project team with a particularly specialised skillset – it is very good at removing level crossings.
-The WPA comprises McConnell Dowell, Arup and Mott Macdonald, and together they have successfully worked with authorities to remove three level crossings in two years.
+The WPA comprises McConnell Dowell, Arup and Mott Macdonald, Metro Trains Melbourne, VLine and the Level Crossing Removal Project.
+Since forming in 2017, they have successfully removed three level crossings, built one new stabling facility and have much work in hand including rail duplications, 7 level crossing removal and a creek bridge in two years.

 The mind boggles at the sheer amount of organisation, cooperation, expertise, and material needed to accomplish a successful level crossing removal.
 In amongst all that is a strong vein of environmental action, from sourcing sustainable materials, to exploring more Earth-friendly alternatives, to setting up recycling and other ethical waste management systems.

 WPA acknowledges that when it comes to environmental initiatives, its people are its strength.
-It has recently partnered with us to plant 15 trees for each hard-working staff member identified as an environmental champion.
+It has recently partnered with us to plant 15 trees for each hard-working staff member identified as a Sustainability champion.

 Here at Fifteen Trees, we love the idea of planting trees as staff rewards.
 We’re proud to have planted 270 trees for WPA so far and would like to join in applauding the efforts of the 18 staff involved and named below.